 In March 2016, the FASB issued ASU 2016-09, Improvements to Employee Share-Based Payment Accounting.
 This ASU simplifies the accounting for many aspects associated with share-based payment accounting, including income taxes and the use of forfeiture rates.
 This ASU was adopted on January 1, 2017.
 The provisions of this ASU which impacted us included a requirement that all excess tax benefits and deficiencies that pertain to share-based payment arrangements be recognized as a component of income tax expense rather than as a component of shareholders' equity.
 The Company expects this to create volatility in its effective tax rate on a go-forward basis as the impact is treated as a discrete item within our quarterly tax provision.
 The extent of excess tax benefits/deficiencies is subject to variation in our stock price and timing/extent of stock-based compensation share vestings and employee stock option exercises.
 This ASU also removes the impact of the excess tax benefits and deficiencies from the calculation of diluted earnings per share and no longer requires a presentation of excess tax benefits and deficiencies related to the vesting and exercise of share-based compensation as both an operating outflow and financing inflow on the statement of cash flows.
 We have applied all of these changes on a prospective basis and therefore, prior years were not adjusted.
 Additionally, this ASU allows for an accounting policy election to estimate the number of awards that are expected to vest or account for forfeitures when they occur.
-We elected to maintain our current forfeitures policy and will continue to include an estimate of those forfeitures when recognizing stock-based to meet statutory tax withholding provisions to be presented as a financing activity (eliminating previous diversity in practice).
-Adoption of this ASU resulted in an additional discrete tax benefit of approximately \$1.0 million and \$2.8 million during the three months ended March 31, 2018 and March 31, 2017, respectively.
+We elected to maintain our current forfeitures policy and will continue to include an estimate of those forfeitures when recognizing stock-based compensation expense.
+This ASU also requires cash payments to tax authorities when an employer uses a net-settlement feature to withhold shares to meet statutory tax withholding provisions to be presented as a financing activity (eliminating previous diversity in practice).
+Adoption of this ASU resulted in an additional discrete tax benefit of ap